 The Black Box

-This thesis investigates the symbolism associated with the shadow in art, architecture and literature and uses it design 5 conceptual spaces for 5 inhabitants that existed for 24 hours on the 22nd June.
+This thesis investigates the symbolism associated with the shadow in art, architecture and literature and uses it to design 5 conceptual spaces for 5 inhabitants that existed for 24 hours on the 22nd June (the longest night).

 The investigation was conducted using drawing, both by hand and computer aided, as drawing is the language of the shadow.

 The black box attempts to re-draw shadows as a valuable inquiry tool for Interior architecture.
 It draws upon the historical and mythological associations of the shadow to architecture, art and narrative.
-It singles out but of few of the possible experiments and projects them into and interior architecture based in drawing.
+It singles out but a few of the possible experiments and projects them into an interior architecture based in drawing.

 The black box is concerned with speculative interpretations of both the shadow and interior architecture.
 It sets up the conditions for each project that promote subjectivities, where specific connections of shadow to Interior architecture have been previously overlooked.